 A very rough track zigzags up to The Needle, an imposing obelisk rising 120 feet high beyond the needle lays The Table, a flat grassy area slipped down from the summit plateau.
 This area provides some of the most impressive views in Scotland.

-Nowhere in Scotland, the travellers are able to admire the more dramatic landscape than here.
+Nowhere in Scotland, the travelers are able to admire the more dramatic landscape than here.

 The road through this glen meanders between the mighty peaks sometimes dark and transverse other times full of light and charm.